nunq/huec/README.md

 ## usage
 ```
 cli options:
   -l  light, if not provided use default
   -p  1 (on) or 0 (off)
   -b  brightness (0-254)
   -c  hue (0-65535)
   -s  saturation (0-254)
   -f  profile (from config.h)
   -r  register with bridge
+  -g  get a property from the api (on, sat, bri, hue, ?)
   -h  show this help
-else: returns 0
 ```
 ### profiles

 profiles can be set in config.h using a 2d array

 ## other

+the implementation of `-g` is kind of bad (see: valgrind).

+most of the files are header files because i didn't know how they worked back then, still won't fix it though, because i'm lazy and it *just works*.

 license: GPLv3